Academic Culture and Communication

 Preparing Nonnative English Speakers for Success at Carnegie Mellon University

-2014 Silicon Valley Summer Program Dates:
+2015 Silicon Valley Summer Program Dates: July - August (exact dates to be set)

 Academic Culture and Communication at Silicon Valley (ACC-SV) is an intensive six-week summer program designed for nonnative English speakers entering Carnegie Mellon University graduate programs each Fall.
 This program is strongly recommended for incoming graduate students whose language skill assessment scores fall roughly in the ranges described on the Admission and Registration page.